james-chapmanhhlg/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the ongoing challenge that programmers face in creating software that is both robust and user-friendly.
 As technology advances and more people gain access to it, the potential for user error grows.
 Programmers must constantly strive to anticipate and accommodate the needs and limitations of their users, while also dealing with the ever-evolving landscape of hardware, software, and security threats.
 It's a never-ending battle, but one that drives innovation and progress in the field of software engineering.

+# 2023-11-24
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain focus.
+Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
+There is always someone willing to share their knowledge and experience.